swatDong/Teams-Templates/function-base/ts/default/README.md

 ## Develop

 By default, teamsfx will provide template code for you to get started.
 The starter code handles calls from your Teams App client side, initializes the teamsfx server SDK to access current connected user information and prepares a pre-authenticated Microsoft Graph Client for you to access more user's data.
-You can modify the template code with your custom logics or add more functions with `HTTPTrigger` by running command `MODSV2 - Add Resource` and select `New APIs from Azure Functions`.
+You can modify the template code with your custom logics or add more functions with `HTTPTrigger` by running command `TeamsFx - Add Resource` and select `function`.
 Read on [Azure Functions developer guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference) for more development resources.

 ## Trigger Function